Scottsdale, Arizona: Museums and art galleries

 Scottsdale is home to more than 125 professional art galleries and studios, one of the highest per-capita anywhere in the nation.
 The city has quickly become a center for art in the United States.
-According to the Scottsdale Convention & Visitor's Bureau and American Style Magazine, the city has become one of the country's largest art markets, usually only sharing ranks with New York City, New York and Santa Fe, New Mexico in terms of commerce generated as a direct result of art sales and purchasing.
+Scottsdale is renowned for its vibrant art scene, featuring numerous galleries and hosting major art events that contribute significantly to its economy.

-Its galleries and studios are noted for their western and Native American themed art, with a growing interest in contemporary arts over the past couple of decades – an element most visible by the large number of modern art galleries which have opened along the Marshall Way Arts District, and the opening of the Scottsdale Museum of Contemporary Art (also referred to as SMoCA) in 1999.
+Its galleries and studios are noted for their western- and Native American–themed art, with a growing interest in contemporary arts over the past couple of decades – an element most visible by the large number of modern art galleries which have opened along the Marshall Way Arts District, and the opening of the Scottsdale Museum of Contemporary Art in 1999.
 Both are in Downtown Scottsdale.
 Located in the Old Town district of Downtown Scottsdale, the Scottsdale Civic Center Mall is home to the two-theater Scottsdale Center for the Performing Arts, the Scottsdale Historical Museum, as well as the Scottsdale Museum of Contemporary Art.
 SMoCA is the only permanent museum dedicated solely to the contemporary arts in the state of Arizona.
 Also in Old Town, Western Spirit: Scottsdale's Museum of the West opened in January 2015, featuring historical and cultural exhibits from 19 states of the American West, including Arizona.

 Taliesin West, architect Frank Lloyd Wright's winter home and school from 1937 until 1959, is now one of the most popular tourist attractions in Arizona.
 The complex is in the northeast fringe of the city, at the base of the McDowell Mountains.

 Nightlife

 Scottsdale is home to a variety of nightclubs, restaurants, hotels, lounges and bars most notably in the Old-Town district.

 This is evident by the growing number of style-conscious hotels that have opened up throughout Downtown Scottsdale which equally cater to the nightlife crowds.
-Most notably, the Morgan Hotel Group's Mondrian Hotel, the FireSky Resort & Spa, the independent mid-century Hotel Valley Ho and the W Hotel.

 The majority of nightlife is concentrated in Downtown Scottsdale, between Camelback and Osborn roads.
 This is the most active and popular nightlife destination in the Phoenix Metropolitan Area.
 Similar to well-known nightclub districts in other major cities, much like Atlanta's Buckhead district and Miami's South Beach, most of Downtown Scottsdale's major bars and clubs are generally within walking distance.
-Crowds of over 40,000-strong are known to congregate to this area.
+Crowds of over 40,000 are known to congregate in this area.
 Old Town Scottsdale consists of active night clubs, dive bars, entertainment restaurants and shopping around every corner.
 Scottsdale Fashion Square introduces the Old Town Scottsdale lifestyle with approximately 2 million square feet of luxury retail space.